 The Dallas Zoo broke ground on the Simmons Hippo Outpost on February 26, 2016.
 Mary McDermott Cook served as the honorary chair of the Simmons Hippo Outpost campaign, which was funded solely with private donations.
 A $5 million grant from the Harold Simmons Foundation launched the project, and additional generous donations include:

-- Highland Capital Management LP, $1 million: Longtime supporter of the Dallas Zoo, this donation built the Highland Hippo Hut for special educational displays and private events.
+- Highland Capital Management, $1 million: Longtime supporter of the Dallas Zoo, this donation built the Highland Hippo Hut for special educational displays and private events.

 - Diane and Hal Brierley, $1 million: The longtime philanthropists and Dallas Zoo supporters are building the Hippo Encounter underwater viewing area, where zookeeper talks also will be held.

 - Our community supporters who participated in a public personalized brick campaign.

 If you love hippos and want to support the Simmons Hippo Outpost, please consider becoming a member of our exclusive Kiboko Society.
 This group of generous donors will receive exclusive benefits, including permanent recognition within the exhibit.
 Learn more.

 Memorialize your support of the Hippo Outpost or take advantage of this very rare opportunity to honor a friend or family member with a unique holiday gift or birthday present.
 You’ll get a hippo-sized hug for this special recognition.
 Order now!